 Required Major Courses

-Additionally, marketing majors may complete one concentration in either Digital Marketing and Analytics or Professional Sales Leadership.
-To complete a concentration in Digital Marketing and Analytics, a student must complete MKTG 3661, 3665, and one from MKTG 3757, 3452, 3625, or 4891, receiving a grade of “C” or better in each course.
-To complete a concentration in Professional Sales Leadership, a student must complete MKTG 3452, 3454, and 4892, receiving a grade of “C” or better in each course.
+Additionally, marketing majors may complete one concentration in either Digital Marketing and Analytics, Professional Sales Leadership, or Social Responsibility and Impact in Business.
+To complete a concentration in Digital Marketing and Analytics, a student must complete MKTG 3661, 3665, and one 3000/4000 level MKTG course, receiving a grade of “C” or “S” or better in each course.
+To complete a concentration in Professional Sales Leadership, a student must complete MKTG 3452, 3454, and one 3000/4000-level MKTG course, receiving a grade of “C” or “S” or better in each course.
+To complete a concentration in Social Responsibility and Impact in Business, a student must complete MKTG 3252, 3254, and one 3000/4000 level MKTG course, receiving a grade of “C” or “S” or better in each course.

 Internships in Marketing